-- The expected level of growth in the Plan = 68 units based on its role as Local Service Centre which equates to an average of 4 housing units per annum. - Popular tourist centre that serves the daily needs of the local population, as well as the needs of tourists. - Above average proportion of second homes in the area. - Housing affordability a problem in the area. - Smaller proportion of the population speaks Welsh 64.2%, which is 5.8% lower than the threshold of 70%, compared to 65.4% in Gwynedd. - Increase of 7.5% in the proportion of Welsh speakers in Llanystumdwy ward between 2001 and 2011. - Smaller proportion of people born in Wales (61.9% compared to 66.4% in Gwynedd). - Census figures show that the older population (over 65 years of age) in Llanystumdwy ward increased 10.8% between 2001 and 2011.
-On the other hand, there was a decrease of 5% in the population over 65 years of age who can speak Welsh.
-This suggests that there has been an inmigration of older non-Welsh speakers. - 63 units were built in the settlement between 2002 and 2011 with new housing built during this period representing 6.3% of the housing stock in 2011.
+- The expected level of growth in the Plan = 68 units based on its role as Local Service Centre which equates to an average of 4 housing units per annum. - Popular tourist centre that serves the daily needs of the local population, as well as the needs of tourists. - Above average proportion of second homes in the area. - Housing affordability a problem in the area. - Smaller proportion of the population speaks Welsh 64.2%, which is 5.8% lower than the threshold of 70%, compared to 65.4% in Gwynedd. - Increase of 7.5% in the proportion of Welsh speakers in Llanystumdwy ward, which includes Criccieth, between 2001 and 2011. - Smaller proportion of people born in Wales (61.9% compared to 66.4% in Gwynedd). - Census figures show that the older population (over 65 years of age) in Llanystumdwy ward increased 10.8% between 2001 and 2011.
+There was a decrease of 5% in the population over 65 years of age who can speak Welsh.
+This suggests that there has been an in-migration of older non-Welsh speakers. - 63 units were built in the settlement between 2002 and 2011 with new housing built during this period representing 6.3% of the housing stock in 2011.

 The expected level of growth in the Plan = 68 units based on its role as Local Service Centre which equates to an average of 4 housing units per annum.
+However, the lack of opportunities to address an indicative housing growth in nearby Porthmadog requires consideration of a higher level of growth in Criccieth.